Mailing Address: 115 S. 1460 E. Rm. 205, Salt Lake City, UT 84112-0111

 Admission Requirements

 There may be additional admission requirements for these programs.
-Please see the program pages for more information.
+Please see the program pages for more information as well as the Geology Department website at www.earth.utah.edu .

 Degree Requirements